YikangGui/Reinforcement-Learning-Algorithms-Zoo/A2C/README.md

-This repository contains 2 Python scripts for solving the LunarLander-v2 openai gym
+# README

-environment using deep reinforcement learning algorithms: REINFORCE algorithm (without baseline) is found in reinforce.py;
+This repository contains 2 Python scripts for solving the LunarLander-v2 openai gym environment using deep reinforcement learning algorithms: REINFORCE algorithm (without baseline) is found in reinforce.py;

 N-step Advantage Actor-Critic algorithm found in a2c.py